baldzhiyski/Crossfit-Web-App/README.md

 - **Frontend**: HTML, CSS, JavaScript, Bootstrap
 - **Database**: MySQL
 - **API Integration**: REST  for the crossfit-events , crossfit-trainings , countries and exchange rates
-- **Tools**: Git, GitHub, IntelliJ IDEA, Maven (for dependency management), Docker, Cloudinary , MailHog, Grafana, Prometheus, Thymeleaf with Pagination
+- **Tools**: Git, GitHub, IntelliJ IDEA, Maven (for dependency management), Docker, Cloudinary , MailHog, Grafana, Prometheus, Thymeleaf with Pagination, Redis , ReCaptcha

 ## Installation

-To set up the project locally using Docker, follow these steps:
+You can run the docker-compose file in the crossfit-client directory To set up the project locally using Docker, follow these steps:

 ### Pull the Docker Images